WinzarH/LikertMakeR/reference/makeCorrAlpha.md

 - `diagnostics`: list including achieved alpha, minimum eigenvalue, and internal variance used

-If 'diagnostics = FALSE', a k x k correlation matrix.
-If 'diagnostics = TRUE', a list with components:

-- R:

-  k x k correlation matrix

-- diagnostics:

-  list of summary statistics

 ## Details

 The function computes the average inter-item correlation implied by the